 The Hornets returned home after a big win on the road last week against the Hughesville Spartans, and were looking to put on a show in front of a packed Wellsboro stadium for their Homecoming game.
-The Hornets came into this game winning three straight, and and made it four against the Athens Wildcats with a 57-13 win.
+The Hornets came into this game winning three straight, and made it four against the Athens Wildcats with a 57-13 win.

-The Hornets struck first, when in the first quarter Aiden Hauser broke through the line and dashed to the endzone on a 39-yard touchdown to bring the score to 7-0 with just over eight minutes left in the quarter.
+The Hornets struck first, when in the first quarter Aidan Hauser broke through the line and dashed to the endzone on a 39-yard touchdown to bring the score to 7-0 with just over eight minutes left in the quarter.

 The Wildcats responded soon after with a long drive that was capped off by a three-yard run.
 The Wildcats were unable to convert the extra point and Wellsboro clung onto a one point lead going into the second quarter of play.